Al-Mahamud/Mouka/README.md

 ## Features

+- User-friendly interface for easy browsing and listing.
+- Browse through a variety of classified ads categorized by category and location.
-- User-friendly Posting Interface.
+- Posting functionality for creating and managing ads.
-- Location-based Search
+- Search and filtering options.
+- User authentication and registration system.
-- Verified User Profiles.
+- User profiles with personalized details and listing history.
-- Real-time Notifications.
+- Responsive design for seamless accessibility across devices.
+- Admin dashboard for managing listings and user activity.
+- Listing management tools.
+- Messaging system for communication between buyers and sellers.
-- Seller Reporting System.
+- Reporting and moderation system.
-- Localized Experience.
-- 24/7 Customer Support.
+- Modern minimalist UI.

 ## Technology Used